CS413 15 CATS (7.5 ECTS) Term 1

 CS118, CS131 or equivalent knowledge and experience

 The module aims to teach the fundamentals of digital image processing, image and video analysis.
-In particular, it will present the mathematics and algorithms that underlie image analysis techniques such as filtering, denoising, edge detection, feature detection, tracking and 3D reconstruction.
-It will also present how these tools are used in algorithms image and video segmentation, motion estimation, stereo reconstruction, video denoising and video analysis, object detection and recognition, and standards for video compression and communication.
+In particular, it will present the mathematics and algorithms that underlie image analysis techniques such as filtering, edge detection, feature detection, tracking and 3D reconstruction.
+It will also present how these tools are used in algorithms for image and video segmentation, motion estimation, stereo reconstruction, video analysis, object detection and recognition.

-The course will enable computer science undergraduates to apply their mathematical knowledge and understanding of algorithms to problems in image and video processing: from preprocessing, to quantitation, video compression and video interpretation.
+The course will enable computer science undergraduates to apply their mathematical knowledge and understanding of algorithms to problems in image and video processing: from preprocessing, to quantitation, video compression and video interpretation, machine learning for image analysis.
 The methods have numerous applications e.g. in medicine, biology, robotics (computer vision), surveillance, security, biometrics, database searching, TV and entertainment.

 At the end of the module the student should be able to:

-- Perform written communication in lab report and examination.
-Use specialist toolboxes in Matlab programming.
+- Perform written communication in coursework reports and examination.
+Use of Python and associated image/video analysis libraries for coding.
 Critically analyse multimedia applications

 - Image sampling and quantization.

 - Filtering by convolution and correlation: blurring, sharpening, edge detection.

 - Histograms and basic statistical models of images.
 Information and entropy.

 - Discrete Fourier transforms and Discrete Cosine Transforms for filtering, coding, correlation and motion estimation.